 "The Introduction to Wine course turned my whole world upside down.
 I thought I knew what I liked – but you introduced me to new grapes and new styles of wine.
 Your passion and knowledge are infectious; the classes were informative, liquid and enormous fun!” - Chris Kenber

 "Thanks for the course! it has been excellent and far beyond what I expected.
 I can now select a wine with more understanding, and I now know why I like what I like so I can choose with more confidence.
 A long way to go still and lots of tasting to look forward to, but the course has given me the knowledge I wanted to make good start. " - Lynne Elvins

-Our friendly wine tutor Tristan Darby has certified wine knowledge and 20 years experience in both the catering and wine trade.
-He is the founder of Bristol Wine School and also runs wine courses for IWC regional wine merchant of the year Great Western Wine in Bath.
+Bristol Wine School is run by Tristan Darby, who has certified wine knowledge and 20 years experience in the catering, hospitality and wine trade.
+He is the founder of Bristol Wine School and also runs courses at award-winning wine merchant Great Western Wine in Bath.

-Tristan trains wine and catering professionals, consults for bars restaurants and private clients, works with cookery schools, hosts wine dinners and events with some of the region's top chefs and is a judge for both Bristol Good Food awards and Bath Good Food Awards.
+Tristan is the drinks columnist for The Bristol Magazine and The Bath Magazine, he trains wine and catering professionals, consults, works with cookery schools, hosts wine dinners and events with some of the region's top chefs and is a judge for Bristol Good Food awards.

-Tristan is passionate that world of wine shouldn't be a pretentious, elitist place and has a earned a great reputation for imparting his knowledge in an enthusiastic, un-stuffy, non-patronising and approachable way.
-He'll answer questions as you go, and hopes to give you the confidence and tools to break habits, expand horizons and explore new and interesting wines.
+As a former professional actor and singer Tristan takes every opportunity to entertain and add theatre to his events.
+Passionate that world of wine and spirits shouldn't be a pretentious and elitist he has earned a great reputation for imparting knowledge in an engaging, un-stuffy, non-patronising and approachable way.
+He'll answer questions as you go and hopes to give the confidence and tools you'll need to break habits, expand horizons, and choose better wine.